jvanderzande/vimexx-dns/README.md

 A [docker image](https://hub.docker.com/repository/docker/2kman/vimexx-ddns-client/general) to keep your A record in sync with your current public IPv4 address is also available.

+The docker container needs access to your secrets.
+Create a configuration file as shown above, and write it somewhere secure where docker has access to it, then add it to your docker container as shown below in the Docker Compose configuration file.

 This is a sample Docker Compose configuration file.

 ```